 Meaning and History

 At first, the club was called Fußballverein Werder, which was reflected in its official coat of arms.
-In this status, it existed until the 1920s, when it received the name Sportverein Werder Bremen and the corresponding emblem.
+In this status, it remained until the 1920s, when it was renamed Sportverein Werder Bremen and adopted the corresponding emblem.
 A little later, the sports organization was disbanded.
-In the post-war period, she regained the name SV Werder, and with it – her diamond-shaped logo with the letter “W” in the middle.
-This symbol first appeared in 1929 and has gone through the team’s history as a talisman, inspiring players to win.
+In the post-war period, she regained the name SV Werder and, with it, her diamond-shaped logo featuring the letter “W” at its center.
+This symbol first appeared in 1929 and has been a talisman throughout the team’s history, inspiring players to win.

 What is Werder Bremen?